1990 Pacific hurricane season: Hurricane Polo

 Polo originated from a tropical wave that moved off the African coast on September 2 which spawned Hurricane Isidore in the Atlantic basin.
 On September 14, the system increased in convection as it was moving to the west and approaching Central America.
 The southern extent of the wave crossed into the Pacific Ocean on September 18.

 The wave continued westward and related thunderstorm activity increased during the following week.
 The convective system organized into Tropical Depression Twenty-E on September 28 nearly midway between Mexico and Hawaii.
 Initially, the depression drifted toward the northwest due to a large upper-level trough located to its west.
 Polo strengthened rapidly into a hurricane early on September 30, with its winds peaking at 75 mph.
 Since the storm was very small, vertical wind shear caused significant weakening thereafter.
-On October 1, Polo regained tropical storm strength as it was crossing into the north Central Pacific basin.
-It dissipated as a tropical cyclone later that day.
+On October 1, Polo crossed into the Central Pacific basin at tropical storm strength.
+The storm continued to weaken, becoming a tropical depression and then dissipating southwest of Hawaii later in the day.
 There were no casualties or damages caused by Polo.